Composing Parts for Expressive Object Generation

-In this work, we introduce PartCraft a method to generate object images with fine-grained details specified at the object part level, using an expressive Rich-Text interface.
-The PartCraft method introduces a novel part diffusion process, which is responsible for denoising objects using the part features, and then utilizes a region-specific diffusion process to generate part details and compose the final image.
+In this work we introduce PartComposer, a method to generate object images with fine-grained attribute details specified at the part level, using an expressive Rich-Text interface.
+The PartComposer method introduces a novel part diffusion process, which is responsible for denoising objects using the part features, and then utilizes a region-specific diffusion process to generate part details and compose the final image.
 PartComposer serves as initial work enabling rich-text-based training-free part-level control for SD models. \\ \textbf{Limitations.} We find that part generation is bottlenecked with the part understanding.
 If the part is localized correctly, the text-to-image model can generate specified details in PartComposer.
 Hence, improving the part-level localization of these models is a good direction for future works.